Psychologists refer to the Dark Triad. This relates to Narcissism, Machiavellianism and Psychopathy,

 John Douglas of the FBI was of the opinion that Jack had a job that enabled him to cut up bodies in a legal setting, which Bond certainly did.

-For Bond to be a serial killer he would have to be a profoundly disturbed and driven man hiding behind a sane, rational and respectable mask.
+For Bond to be a serial killer he would have to be a profoundly disturbed and driven man hiding behind a sane, rational and respectable mask and capable of applying himself sufficiently to become highly successful professionally.

 (I understand that in those days psychological distress in women was thought to originate from the womb.
 Hysteria, as it was known, was thought by ancient civilisations to have stemmed from the lack of a 'normal' sex life, which caused the uterus to move around and become melancholy.
 It appears that medicine hadn't progressed much from that position in Victorian times).
 Frances was suicidally depressed and had tried to kill herself.
 After the death of her father in 1869 and the breaking off of her engagement, she came under financial pressure and started going out as a 'companion to a lady'.
 She wrote a heartbreaking letter to her mother, full of guilt and self-loathing in which she says she is 'convinced she was born half an animal'.
 The writing becomes frenzied and gets more difficult to read as it goes on.
 Thankfully, there is an entry in the log on 15th September 1875, which reads, 'discharged, cured'.
 I'm unable to make a positive identification of her after this date.